seacode/gmacs/docs/bbrkc/bbrkc.md

 components are compared with results from a Gmacs model implementation tuned to male-only data.

-Parameter Number of estimated parameters Value Natural mortality 1 Males (1980-84) 1 Females (1980-84) 1 Females (1976-79; 1984-1993) 0.18 yr-1 Other
-years

-In the BBRKC model, females molt annually, so molting probability is always 1 for females.
-This was replicated in the Gmacs model by fixing the logistic curves parameters to values that result in the molting probability being 1 for females across all modeled length classes.
-For the males, the BBRKC model has two molting probability curves, one during 1975-78 and another during 1979-present, each with two logistic curve parameters.
-In the current version of Gmacs, only a single molting probability curve is modeled.

-The growth increment per molt is one function for males and three functions for females (due to changing sizes at maturity).

-Each fishery has a mean fishing mortality with annual deviations.
-Describe selectivity.

-Total abundance and the proportions by length and sex are estimated in 1975 (the models initial year).

 Comparison tables of two different model approaches could be done by

-Pot fishery, trawl bycatch, NMFS trawl, BSFRF

 Specification        | Parameter | ADFG Value | Gmacs OneSex | Gmacs TwoSex
 -------------------- | --------- | ---------- | ------------ | ------------